THE WAY OF PIANO • MIND • BODY • SOUL

 The benefits of this movement are similar to and largely include those of Open and Commence.
 Building on that movement, Opening the Chest will:

-In Qigong practice, Opening the Chest is believed to also particularly help manage and reduce depression.
-This is because the exercise addresses the Heart channel (which is most affected by joy and excitement) and Lung channel (which is most affected by grief and depression).
+Opening the Chest is believed to help reduce depression, anxiety, and promote emotional balance.
+This is because it specifically addresses the Heart channel (which is most affected by joy and excitement) and Lung channel (which is most affected by grief and depression).

 Demonstration